Who, Why and How?

 Supplier says to you that they must fit a Smart Meter - What should you say?

-Say No. We recommend customers waiting until Spring 2020 before saying yes for a Smart Meter in order to increase the chance of getting a SMETS2 meter.
+Say No. We recommend customers waiting until Autumn 2020 before saying yes for a Smart Meter in order to increase the chance of getting a SMETS2 meter.
 The reasons are:

 - SMETS2 meters are more secure than SMETS1.